 There are apps for iOS and Android in addition to MacOS and Windows, and you'll also find that it offers a router VPN option that will protect every device connected to it for an extra level of security within your WiFi network.
 It also has a great support system and a really good 30-day money back guarantee.

 IPVanish is another of our favourites, and is particularly popular among Kodi users.
-It has 700 servers and counting, and that's across more than 60 countries, so you'll be able to change your virtual location to a wide variety of places to suit your needs.
+It has more than 1,000 servers and counting, and that's across more than 60 countries, so you'll be able to change your virtual location to a wide variety of places to suit your needs.

 You'll be able to connect five devices at once with your IPVanish account, and it won't log any traffic at all.
 One of the benefits of IPVanish is that it owns and operates its entire internal infrastructure (its private network, its physical points of presence and its anonymous servers), while many other VPN companies use third parties.